World Energy and Population

 Nevertheless, it is an attractive energy source.
 Development will probably continue in the future at a similar pace as in the past, at least until loss of technological capacity or demand makes further development moot.

 In order to project the growth rate of hydro power, I used a second order polynomial curve fitted to the production history of the past 40 years.
 Using such a projection assumes that future development will look very much like the past, at least until an external influence alters the course of events.
 The projection is shown in Figure 8.
 One thing that gives confidence in the reliability of the projection is the high correlation of the chosen curve to the actual data, as shown in the R-squared value of .994 (the closer to 1.0 the better the fit).

 The model for hydro power shown in Figure 9 has capacity growing to about double its current level by 2060.
-It then declines back to the current level by 2100.
-The peak and subsequent decline in the second half of the century is attributed to the full occupancy of virtually all high-value hydro sites, a general loss of global industrial capacity and a reduction in water flows due to global warming.
+It then declines again to the current level by 2100.
+The decline in the second half of the century is ascribed to a general loss of global industrial capacity and a reduction in water flows due to global warming.
 These are the external influences mentioned above.